 Just realize the average person ingests 6,000 calories watching the Super Bowl.
 Yes, it’s worse than Thanksgiving.
 And those 6,000 calories are usually the biggest bite size train wrecks of calorically dense, yet nutrient vacant, processed garbage.
+These are not healthy snacks.
 It’s a bad scene.
 A moment on the lips, but all of February it’s on your hips (or gut).

 Yeah, not so cool considering you are fresh on a New Years resolution and just started training for the races you signed up for this year.